 How to Apply

-Students applying to the Maternal and Child Health (MCH) or the Maternal and Child Health Epidemiology (MCH EPI) programs must first meet the UIC School of Public Health admission requirements in order to apply.
-Preference for MCH and MCH EPI program admission is given to applicants who have had two or more years’ experience post baccalaureate education.
-Experience in public health, social service, and associated programs, along with clear professional goals related to MCH are desirable.
+Students applying to the Maternal and Child Health (MCH) or the Maternal and Child Health Epidemiology (MCHEPI) programs must first meet the UIC School of Public Health admission requirements in order to apply.
+Preference for MCH and MCH-EPI MPH program admission is given to applicants who have had two or more years’ experience post their undergraduate education.
+Experience in public health, social service, and associated programs, along with clear professional goals related to MCH or MCHEPI are desirable.
 New graduates with a bachelor’s degree are also considered.
 Doctoral applicants typically have an MPH or a master’s degree in a related field.

 Applications for master’s and doctoral degrees are only accepted for students starting in the fall semester.
-Applications for admission to the MCH or MCH EPI programs are routed through the Community Health Sciences (CHS) Division in the UIC School of Public Health.
+Applications for admission to the MCH or MCHEPI programs are routed through the Community Health Sciences (CHS) Division in the UIC School of Public Health.
 (Some MCHEPI students apply through the Division of Epidemiology-Biostatistics).
-Applicants should select the appropriate degree program and concentration under Community Health Sciences in the “School Designations” section of the SOPHAS application.
-Letters of support and a statement of purpose highlighting your interests, prior experience, and career plans related to MCH or MCH EPI are also required.
+Applicants should select the appropriate degree program and concentration under Community Health Sciences (or Epidemiology-Biostatistics) in the “School Designations” section of the SOPHAS application.
+Letters of support and a statement of purpose highlighting your interests, prior experience, and career plans related to MCH or MCHEPI are also required.

-Applicants not offered admission to the MCH or MCH EPI programs may be admitted to the comprehensive MPH Program in Community Health Sciences.
+MPH applicants not offered admission to the MCH or MCHEPI programs may be admitted to the comprehensive MPH Program in Community Health Sciences.

 Applications for admission to any of the MCH degree programs are due each year by February 1 for domestic students and December 15 for international students.
 All applicants are strongly encouraged to submit their applications as early as possible.
 Apply Now!